Tired Of Singing The Same Old Song?

 The good news for Britney, is that the human brain loves learning.
 The brain updates, and even discards, patterns that don’t work very well.
 Its job is to adapt to new information.
 So with some help, patterns like perfectionism, depression, anxiety, etc. can be discarded– at the very least, the patterns will be updated to be less intense.

 The tricky part is that most of this occurs unconsciously.
 The unconscious need for the pattern is strong.
 Only when the brain is satisfied that there’s a better way to respond, will it change the pattern.
 Here’s where we come in.
 We help the Britneys of the world get rid of the need for the pattern.
 If there’s no need, there’s no pattern.
 No more “Oops, I did it again” for Britney.
 Can you imagine what life will look like when Britney no longer needs to be perfect?
 We can.
 Mic drop.

 It’s all about You: Adult Individual Therapy

 The Unstuck method is designed for people like you–people who want real change.

 Our method has two phases.
-In the first phase, we’ll track down how the pattern began.
-Once that’s figured that out, we create your customized treatment plan.
+In the first phase, we track down how the pattern began.
+Once that’s figured that out, we develop goals and create your customized treatment plan.

 After your treatment plan is in place, we move to the second phase.
-In this phase, our psychologists break out their best skills to help you achieve your goals.
-They use advanced EMDR interventions to neutralize the need for the pattern.
+In this phase, we break out our best skills to help you achieve your goals.
+We use advanced EMDR interventions to neutralize the need for the pattern.
 If there’s no need, there’s no pattern ;O)